Bituing Walang Ningning (film): Casting

 The role of Lavinia was offered to then up-and-coming singer Zsa Zsa Padilla as her film acting debut.
 She declined due to her friendship with Sharon Cuneta.
 Padilla would later star in the 2006 television adaptation as Dorina's mother, a character that does not exist in the film.

 Filming

 During filming, Sharon Cuneta, newly married to Gabby Concepcion, was pregnant with her first child, KC Concepcion.
-The production crew took efforts to conceal her pregnancy, including using props and body doubles, as well as utilizing half-body shots.
+The production crew made efforts to conceal her pregnancy, including using props and body doubles, as well as utilizing half-body shots.

 Halfway through shooting, director Emmanuel Borlaza suffered a heart attack and was told to rest.
-Leroy Salvador, who directed Cuneta in Sa Hirap at Ginahaw, also for Viva Films, was assigned to direct the unfinished sequences.
+Leroy Salvador, who directed Cuneta in Sa Hirap at Ginhawa, also for Viva Films, was assigned to direct the unfinished sequences.
 He asked not to be credited for his work.
 The same year, Salvador directed Cuneta and Gil in another musical for Viva Films, Sana'y Wala Nang Wakas, released on July 30.

+The iconic line "You're nothing but a second-rate, trying hard copycat." was originally written in the script as "You're nothing but a good imitator."
+The original line was later changed to its well-known one when Tommy Abuel suggested the word "copycat", which sounded "catchy" by Cherie Gil, who later added the phrase "trying hard".

 The final scene, a concert showdown between Lavinia and Dorina, was filmed at the Metropolitan Theater.